andrew/ultimate-awesome/README.md

 - [awesome-microservice](https://github.com/wanghaisheng/awesome-microservice) - A curated list of Microservice resources .
 - [awesome-league](https://github.com/CommunityDragon/awesome-league) - A list of apps that work with the League of Legends Client & In-Game API.
 - [awesome-stylelint](https://github.com/stylelint/awesome-stylelint) - A list of awesome Stylelint plugins, configs, etc.
-- [awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows.
 - [Awesome-Deep-Community-Detection](https://github.com/FanzhenLiu/Awesome-Deep-Community-Detection) - Deep and conventional community detection related papers, implementations, datasets, and tools.
 - [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
 Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.